kkotinkar/Matter-Workshop/2B_ThreadBorderRouter.md

 ### Step 4: Adjust the cloned repository

 Following the Nordic documentation, make sure to check out the compatible commit id after cloning the repository.
+This specific commit tag has been tested as part of Nordic's nRF Connect SDK CI/CD testing process.
+It has been verified to work.

+> **Note**
+> You may use the OTBR main branch / latest software release, but keep in mind that the version has not been tested by Nordic.

 ```
 cd ot-br-posix